dialogic-godot/documentation/documentation/introduction.md

 There are several problems to overcome when upgrading from Dialogic 1.

-First, Dialogic 1 is exclusively for Godot 3, while Dialogic 2 requires Godot 4.1 or higher.
+First, Dialogic 1 is exclusively for Godot 3.x, while Dialogic 2 requires Godot 4.3 or higher.
-Hence, your project must work in Godot 4.1, it's a very different engine with plenty of changes.
+Hence, your project must work in that Godot version first, it's a very different engine with plenty of changes.

 If you have already made a lot of progress in your game, there is no reason to upgrade.
 We recommend you stick to Godot 3 and Dialogic 1.